Top 7 books every CTO should read

 Why you should read it:

-The Lean Startup steers clear of elaborate business plans and focuses on offering entrepreneurs a way to test their vision, adapt, and adjust, to create a successful business.
-By doing so, it enables businesses to shift gears with agility, modifying plans on the go, inch by inch.
+The Lean Startup steers clear of elaborate business plans and offers entrepreneurs a way to test their vision, adapt, and adjust to create a successful business.
+Doing so enables businesses to shift gears with agility, modifying plans on the go, inch by inch.

 4. The Hard Thing About Hard Things